KeenMate/openshift-medkit/cheatsheet.md

-# OpenShift CheatSheet for those who want to stay sane
+# OpenShift CheatSheet for those who want to stay sane (based on v4.10)

 > This is not a complete list, it's a list that gets you started and is divided to logical groups and chronological order as you would probably use OpenShift
 >
 > [All commands in alphabetical order can be found here](https://docs.openshift.com/container-platform/4.10/cli_reference/openshift_cli/developer-cli-commands.html)

 ## Most common